EA App Not Working [FIXED]

 Contact The EA Customer Support

 If you have exhausted all your options and the “EA app not working” issue remains unresolved, you should contact the official EA customer support.
-You can do it by going over to EA’s official Twitter account dedicated to providing support for EA-related issues.
+You can do it by going to EA’s official Twitter account dedicated to supporting EA-related issues.

 You can @EAHelp and explain your problem, along with any screenshots that can narrow it down.
 Once tweeted, EA will get back to you as soon as possible.
 You can also directly message their Twitter account instead of making a public tweet.

-There are still an endless number of things that can go wrong with the EA app.
-If you have encountered a niche problem that seems impossible to fix, you can try switching to an application like Steam.
-Regardless, the methods in this guide will resolve most of the issues you might be encountering with the EA app.
-If you have recently played Diablo 4 on the PS5 but encountered problems, this guide can help you resolve most of them.
+There are still endless things that can go wrong with the EA app.
+If you have encountered a niche problem that seems impossible to fix, I recommend switching to an application like Steam.
+However, even if you decide to stick to EA, my methods in this guide will help you fix the app so you can get back to playing your favorite games.

 FAQs